COUNCILLOR SEÁN WOODWARD’S ACHIEVEMENTS

 Overseen the development of the Whiteley community ensuring that community facilities such as schools and a community centre, shops and medical facilities as well as high quality parks and open spaces have been provided.

-Campaigned for the building of Holly Hill Leisure Centre, Whiteley Community Centre and the creation of Burridge Village Hall.
+Campaigned for many new leisure facilities including the building of Holly Hill Leisure Centre, Whiteley Community Centre, Portchester Community Centre, refurbishment of Fareham Leisure Centre and the creation of Burridge Village Hall.

-Launched Sarisbury Community Speedwatch which now has fantastic volunteers helping to keep our roads safe from speeding drivers.
+Launched Sarisbury Community Speedwatch which has a team of fantastic volunteers helping to keep our roads safe from speeding drivers.
 Set up Fareham Road Safety Council.
 Had flashing speed indicator signs placed on Botley Road, Swanwick Lane and Yew Tree Drive.

 Served for many years as a school governor on Sarisbury Infant, Sarisbury Junior and Brookfield Schools